sergiosouzalima/stimulusonrails/README.md

 $ rails server
 ```

-run this app, entering the following address in your browser address bar:
+To run this app, enter the following address in your browser address bar:

 ```
 http://0.0.0.0:3000